 Watch out for “Do Not Enter” signs – the red circle with a white line.
 They can be hard to see.

-If you excuse the alliteration, the Métro is magnificent.
+If you excuse the alliteration (and the occasional difficulty finding the right exit), the Métro is magnificent.
 You are never more than 500-metres from a station – no matter where you are in Paris.
 The map below shows how extensive the system is.

 All directions (small D) for the Métro start with the Line Number.
 In the screen shot above of the Bonjour RATP app, it’s Lines 5 and 10.
 Next comes Direction (Capital D).
 That is the name of the last station in the direction the train is headed.
 All Métro signs, instructions on the app and from friends like me, will tell you which line to take and in which direction.